Rismose/RisJavaCourse/README.md

 > The use of getting and storing user input via a Scanner.

 **Logical Operators `LogicalOperators.java`**
-> Using logical operators like `&&, ||, !` to check if-satements and case satements.
+> Using logical operators like **`&&, ||, !`** to check if-statements and case statements.
 Also using methods to infinitely run the program until the correct key or phrase is input.

 **While Loops `WhileLoops.java`**
 > Simple while loops and an example of a do-while loop.